• Home

 Gazpacho is made by blending vegetables in a tomato base.
 If you can, use organic vine-ripened tomatoes, cucumbers, and peppers for the best flavor and nutritional value.
 Experiment by adding your favorite herbs and other garden vegetables.

-Tomato-based gazpacho is the most power-packed soup as far as nutrition is concerned and is often referred to as liquid salad.
+Tomato-based gazpacho is the most power-packed soup nutritionally and is often referred to as liquid salad.

-To be truly authentic, you can mash up the ingredients in a mortar, but using a processor is perfectly acceptable and much easier.
+If you want to be truly authentic, you can mash up the ingredients with a mortar and pestle, but using a food processor is much easier.
+Make sure to add authentic Spanish vinegar for the best taste.

 The wonders of Andalusia

-Andalusia is a romantic and magical place to visit and is known for gypsies, flamenco dancers, Moorish palaces like the Alhambra in Granada pictured below, and beautiful scenery.
-It’s divided into 8 provinces that include Almería, Cádiz, Córdoba, Granada, Huelva, Jaén, Málaga and Seville.
+Andalusia is a romantic and magical place to visit and is known for its Roma flamenco dancers, Moorish palaces like the Alhambra in Granada pictured below, and other historic sites.
+It’s divided into 8 provinces that include Almería, Cádiz, Córdoba, Granada, Huelva, Jaén, Málaga, and Seville.

 Alhambra Granada Spain